Dark web: Social media

 Within the dark web, there exists emerging social media platforms similar to those on the World Wide Web, this is known as the Dark Web Social Network (DWSN).
 The DWSN works a like a regular social networking site where members can have customizable pages, have friends, like posts, and blog in forums.
 Facebook and other traditional social media platforms have begun to make dark-web versions of their websites to address problems associated with the traditional platforms and to continue their service in all areas of the World Wide Web.
-Unlike Facebook, the privacy policy of the DWSN requires that members are to reveal absolutely no personal information and remain anonymous.
+Unlike most of traditional social media, however, the privacy policy of the DWSN requires that members are to reveal absolutely no personal information and remain anonymous.

 Hoaxes and unverified content

 There are reports of crowdfunded assassinations and hitmen for hire; however, these are believed to be exclusively scams.
 The creator of Silk Road, Ross Ulbricht, was arrested by Homeland Security investigations (HSI) for his site and allegedly hiring a hitman to kill six people, although the charges were later dropped.
 There is an urban legend that one can find live murder on the dark web.
 The term "Red Room" has been coined based on the Japanese animation and urban legend of the same name; however, the evidence points toward all reported instances being hoaxes.

-On June 25, 2015, the indie game Sad Satan was reviewed by YouTubers Obscure Horror Corner which they claimed to have found via the dark web.
+On June 25, 2015, the indie game Sad Satan was reviewed by youtubers Obscure Horror Corner which they claimed to have found via the dark web.
 Various inconsistencies in the channel's reporting cast doubt on the reported version of events.
 There are several websites which analyze and monitor the deep web and dark web for threat intelligence.